Links to Equalities Groups websites

-Cambridge Rape Crisis Centre is a confidential listening, support and information service for women and girls who have experienced sexual violence of any kind, and friends, family or professionals supporting survivors.
+Cambridge Rape Crisis Centre is a confidential listening, support and information service for women and girls who have experienced sexual violence of any kind.
+It also supports their friends, family or professionals supporting survivors.

 Cambridge Women’s Resources Centre is an accessible women’s community space located in the Mill Road area.
-They provide practical support and advice on issues such as career development, debt and financial concerns, and family and parenting issues, together with a mix of informal groups, workshops and networking events.
+They provide practical support and advice on issues such as career development, debt and financial concerns, and family and parenting issues.
+And they provide a mix of informal groups, workshops and networking events.

 Choices offer a confidential counselling service in Cambridge and surrounding areas for women and men whose lives are affected by childhood sexual abuse.

 Cambridgeshire Alliance for Independent Living is an organisation run by people with disabilities for people with disabilities, their families and their carers.
 Their activities and services aim to promote independent living and make sure that the voices of people with disabilities and their carers in Cambridgeshire are listened to.

 Cam Sight is a registered charity working with blind and partially sighted people of all ages in Cambridgeshire.

 Cambridgeshire Deaf Association provides services for deaf people across Cambridgeshire, as well as deafness-related training.

 Pinpoint Cambridgeshire is an independent information, support and parental involvement network.
 It is run by parents, and works for all parents and carers across Cambridgeshire, especially those with children with additional needs and disabilities.

 The Papworth Trust is a leading disability charity providing a range of high quality services for disabled and disadvantaged people and campaigning for changes that disabled people want.